jorgenkg/python-proxy-rotator/README.md

 #####Not only is it unnecessarily overkill, but it is also really cool.

 A single webpage includes mulitple files: css, images, scripts and so on.
 This server creates a news request for each of those objects through a new proxy, making it appear as your request acctually originates for mulitple clients (and potentially multiple countries).
 By using non-transparent, SSL proxies it will be a tough nut to crack if someone decided to listen to you outgoing data traffic.

+#####Planned features:
-> Planned feature: SOCKS4 and SOCKS5 support
+* SOCKS4 and SOCKS5 support
+* SMTP, FTP support

 ##It's not magic
 This example describes the life of a HTTP GET/POST request.